Young Adult Lymphoma

 There are also a number of helpful web sites that feature assistance for children and their families as well as active online communities of young adults with lymphoma.
 Here are some places to start: Young Adult Online Resources.

-The Lymphoma Research Foundation has many webcasts and podcasts availabe, including those specifically addressing people diagnosed in their teens, twenties and thirties.
+The Lymphoma Research Foundation's free Erase Lymphoma toolkit includes the most relevant information and resources, specifically addressing people diagnosed in their teens, twenties and thirties.

 We also have the following resources available: